 Back to reshoots, it’s not enough to worry about the availability of the cast and the consistency of the overall movie.
 Sound stages and the backlot in general may have been already booked for other films.
 Locations have to be renegotiated.
 If not, new ones will be procured.
 Delays can be hampered by undesired weather and obligations to other projects.
 These external delays can also hinder what may be a case of perfect timing in terms of distribution.
 If the release date can’t be delayed then the shooting schedule has to go into overtime and weekends to meet it.
 It’s what they refer to as the golden hour.
 For action films, you would need to pay for more second-unit professionals and post-production staff if you’re dealing with CGI.
 This last issue is particularly problematic if the director is a novice (or a foreign first-timer as was the case with Demolition Man) who is being given the opportunity so that he can be controlled.

 If reshoots on an action movie involve replacing someone who did extensive training and stuntwork, the insurance company would need to be renegotiated with (this didn’t happen on Aliens but it did happen on Full Metal Jacket).
 If a military instructor couldn’t be brought back, they would have to find another one.
 One scenario for reshoots is when a company is unable to finish due to a lack of either confidence or financing.
 Another company could purchase the rights to the film and complete it so that they can boast that they did something with it that their competitor couldn’t.
-If the cast are available, the transition will be smooth like TV networks renewing a series.
-If some cast members are available, then exposition would make it easier to suspend disbelief.
+If the cast members are available, the transition will be smooth like TV networks renewing a series.
+If only some are available, exposition would suspend disbelief.
 If not, unused reels will be shown within the context of a character’s TV or cinema screen.

 Reels which equate to that of a short film can be reformatted as proof of concept (a storyboard that shows potential to would-be investors).
 This leads to an ethical dilemma which has been done before – casting an actor or actress in a movie so that a rival competitor can not use him nor her.
 The ideology behind it is that the selected choice will be a placeholder for a bigger star to assume the mantle.
 Many times, there has been an instance where someone dropped out of something or turned down something to appear in something else which dissipated.
 Studios are willing to waste a lot of money for an endgame, hence why Morgan Creek wasted money to reshoot Dominion: Prequel to the Exorcist as Exorcist: The Beginning.
 They were even willing to lie about an original cut being lost so that they can claim to discover it as was the case with The Exorcist III.